tensorflow/community/rfcs/20191017-tfx-standardized-inputs.md

   ) -> Dict[str, TFFeedable]:  # TFFeedable: np.ndarrays or tf.EagerTensor
                                # (or compositions of them, i.e.
                                # CompositeTensors).
-    """Converts a record batch to batched tensors.
+    """Converts a RecordBatch to batched TFFeedables per `tensor_representation`

-    Each will conform to the corresponding TypeSpec.
+    Each will conform to the corresponding TypeSpec / TensorRepresentation.

     Args:
-      projections: if not None, only specified subset of tensors will be converted.
+      projections: a set of names of TFFeedables (mentioned in `tensor_representation`).
+If not None, only TFFeedables of those names will be converted.
     """
 ```